 Allos Pharma is committed to delivering science-based treatments for underserved neurodevelopmental and neurological disorders.
 Arbaclofen is the first therapy to show replicated improvements in social functioning and irritability in children with Fragile X Syndrome and ASD — with additional promise in genetically defined subgroups like 16p11.2 deletion syndrome.

-Mark Bear, PhD, Professor
+Mark Bear, PhD, Co-founder

 Dr. Mark Bear is Picower Professor of Neuroscience in The Picower Institute for Learning and Memory and the Department of Brain and Cognitive Sciences, Massachusetts Institute of Technology.
 He was an Investigator of the Howard Hughes Medical Institute for 22 years from 1994 to 2015 and served as Director of the Picower Institute from 2007 to 2009.
 Prior to moving to MIT in 2003, Dr. Bear was on the faculty of Brown University School of Medicine for 17 years.

-Randall Carpenter, MD
+Randall Carpenter, MD, Co-founder

 Fragile X Syndrome: